spsforks/QB64-Wiki/FIX.md

 ```

 ```text
 2
 -2

 ```

-*Example 2:* The NORMAL arithmetic method (round half up) can be achieved using the function in the example code below:
+The NORMAL arithmetic method (round half up) can be achieved using the function in the example code below:

 ```vb